tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

 {% assign pwpng="" %}
 {% include post-wide-image.html%}

-First of all, thank you everyone for reaching out and sharing your stories with us.
-I was really touched to learn about each of your journeys... among the best birthday presents I have received!

 In today's post, we want to update you on what's happening over the next couple weeks.
-We're now in Ft Lauderdale and staying in Hotel Circ once again.
+We're now in Ft Lauderdale and staying at [Hotel Circ](https://www.hollywoodcirclefl.com/circ-hotel) once again.

+Tropical depression 19 moved across south Florida over the weekend, and another system is developing after Wednesday, which will affect our plans as rain and storm conditions are expected through the rest of the week.

 # Due Diligence